Introduction to 100G QSFP28 Optical Transceiver

 Now that we know we have to choose the best 100G optics based on our actual demand, but how?
 How can we choose the right one?
 Here is a selection guide for you.

-For transmission distance between 5m and 100m, you can choose the QSFP28 SR4 optical transceiver module.
-It can transmits 70m using OM3 fibers or 100m using OM4 fibers.
+For transmission distances between 5m and 100m, you can choose the QSFP28 SR4 optical transceiver module.
+It can transmit 70m using OM3 fibers or 100m using OM4 fibers.

-For transmission distance between 10km to 40km, you can consider QSFP 100G LR4 which has a maximum transmission distance of up to 10 km or QSFP28 ER4 transceivers which can reach up a maximum transmission distance of even further—40km.
+For transmission distance between 10km to 40km, you can consider QSFP 100G LR4 which has a maximum transmission distance of up to 10 km, or QSFP28 ER4 transceivers which can reach up to a maximum transmission distance of even further—40km.